nh-server/switch-guide/docs/extras/theming.md

 	Follow the `Installing a theme` section if you want to install a theme

-	Follow the `Installing a custom font` section if you want to install a custom font
+	Follow the `Installing a custom font` sectio n if you want to install a custom font

 &nbsp;